Canva/developer-platform-browser-extension-integration-tests/README.md

 # developer-platform-browser-extension-integration-tests

-This public repository is used to test the browser extension
+This public repository is used to test the browser extension.